A Killer Harvest

 By Paul Cleave

-A blind teenager receives a corneal donation and begins to see and feel memories from their previous owner-a homicide detective who was also his father.
+After a corneal donation, a blind teenager begins to see and feel memories from their previous owner - a homicide detective who was also his father.

-Joshua is convinced there is a family curse.
-It's taken loved ones from him, it's robbed him of his eyesight, and it's the reason why his father is killed while investigating the homicide of a young woman.
+Joshua is convinced there's a family curse.
+It's taken his loved ones, robbed him of his eyesight, and now his father has been killed chasing down a murderer.

 Paul Cleave is an award-winning author who divides his time between his home city of Christchurch, New Zealand, where all his novels are set, and Europe, where none of his novels are set.
 His books have been translated into over a dozen languages and have sold over a million copies.
 He's won the Ngaio Marsh Award three times, the Saint-Maur book festival's crime novel of the year award, and has been shortlisted for the Edgar, the Barry and the Ned Kelly Awards.
 When he's not at home with the stereo cranked up loud and working on his next novel, he can normally be found on a tennis court, a golf course, or throwing a Frisbee somewhere.